RobSullivan/altmetric_references_scores/README.md

 This script plots a histogram of the altmetric scores for an article and its references

 ##How does it work?
-Using a doi (digital object identifier) this script requests the references of an article from the pmc-ref API (https://pmc-ref.herokuapp.com/).
+Using a doi (digital object identifier) this script requests the references of an article from the pmc-ref API (https://pmc-ref.herokuapp.com/ disclaimer: I built it).
 It then extracts the pmids of the article and references.

 Using the pmids it requests data from  requesting  and then goes to http://api.altmetric.com/v1/pmid/ for altmetric data.